Richke2005/Richke2005/README.md

 # 👋 Hello Devs!
 Welcome to my Github profile.
-## My name is Richard and my nickname is "Rickke2005"!
+## My name is Richard and my nickname is "Rick"!

 <!--
 **Richke2005/Richke2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.